XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-create-accounts-send-xrp.md

 # Code Walkthrough

-You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/py/){.github-code-download} in the source repository for this website.
+You can clone or download the [Modular Tutorial Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/py/){.github-code-download} in the source repository for this website.

 ## mod1.py